Are you looking for a unique Blackberry Smash recipe? You’ll love this refreshing literary cocktail inspired by Where The Crawdads Sing.

 - Fresh blackberries to garnish

-This cocktail is super easy-peasy, even for the novice home bartender, like me.
+This cocktail is super easy, even for the novice home bartender.

 Top with ginger beer, and if you like, add a few fresh blackberries.
 Ginger will give that bad boy a kick…just like someone did to Chase Andrews.
 Too soon?!
 Too soon?!